The scaling limit of critical Ising interfaces is CLE(3): Setup and Definitions

-For a nested collection of continuous loops, we define the \emph{level} of a loop as follows: the outermost loops have level 1, the outermost loops within the level 1 loops are level 2, etc. The \emph{nested} $\mathrm{CLE}_{\kappa}$ is iteratively constructed as follows: its loops of level 1 are the loops of a usual $\mathrm{CLE}_{\kappa}$, and its loops of level $k>1$ are obtained by sampling independent (usual) $\mathrm{CLE}_{\kappa}$ inside each loop of level $k-1$.
+We now iteratively define a random loop collection called \emph{nested} $\mathrm{CLE}_{\kappa}$.
+Its outermost loop (or level $1$) have the law of a usual $\mathrm{CLE}_{\kappa}$.
+Given its loops of level $k\geq 1$, we define its loops of level $k+1$ as independent samples of usual $\mathrm{CLE}_{\kappa}$ in each of the cut-out domains associated to the loops of the level $k$.
 We choose to orient CLE loops according to their level: clockwise for odd level loops, and counterclockwise for even level loops.